Blog

 Returned vs Refused: A Critical Difference

-They are returned to the authorized agent during the completeness or early due-diligence stage.
+They are returned to the authorised agent during the completion or early due diligence stages.returned to the authorised agent during the completeness or early due-diligence stage.

 This usually happens when: